-No refunds of tuition or of room and board charges will be made to any student who withdraws from the University without the written permission of the academic dean, nor will any refund be made for absences or dismissal from the University after the refund period.
-A student who fails to withdraw officially waives the right to consideration for any refund.
+No refunds of tuition or of room and board charges will be made to any student who withdraws from the University without the written permission of the Dean of Students, nor will any refund be made for absences or dismissal from the University after the refund period.
+A student who fails to withdraw waives the right to consideration for any refund.
 All refunds are based upon the official withdrawal date and will be calculated from the official opening date of classes in accordance with the following calendar for the fall and spring semesters:

-Withdrawal prior to official opening of classes

-(less deposits)

-During the first week of a semester

-During the second week 60%

-During the third week

-During the fourth week

-After the fourth week
+Withdrawal prior to official opening of classes 100% During the first week of a semester 80% During the second week 60% During the third week 40% During the fourth week 25% After the fourth week 0%